marksandspencer/marksandspencer.github.io/_posts/2024-09-05-releasing-apps.md

 ---

-### Slow old GitFlow
+### Slow old Git-flow
-Both our iOS and Android repos used the classic GitFlow branching structure for the longest time.
+Both our iOS and Android repos used the classic [Git-flow branching structure](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) for the longest time.
 If you’re not familiar with it, here’s a quick recap:

 Day-to-day code lands on `develop` over the span of a couple of weeks, after which a `release` branch is cut.
 The release candidate is tested and stabilized on the `release` branch before merging to `main` to trigger the deployment. `main` would then need re-merging with `develop`, to ensure those fixes made on `release` made it in to the next one.

 ![image](/assets/img/2024-09-05-gitflow-branching.png)
-*Dual-trunk branching with GitFlow*
+*Dual-trunk branching with Git-flow*

 All in all, pretty reasonable!
 However, it started to become a problem for us as more and more developers started contributing.
 Branching from a working trunk and stabilizing was fine, as was merging to `main` - a target that isn’t moving.
 The problem was going the other way - re-integrating `main` with `develop`.

 Our working trunk moved quickly, meaning that fixes made on our release branch would likely end up conflicting.
 Resolving this conflict ended up being a responsibility of the release champion, who sometimes wouldn’t have the context needed to action it correctly without effort.
 We automated as much as we could, merging this pull request automatically if there wasn’t conflicts.
-This meant fewer clicks of the “Accept” button, but meant it was easier to miss that a conflict existed and not action the merge at all!
+This meant fewer clicks of the “Accept” button, while also meaning it was easier to miss that a conflict existed and not action the merge at all!

 This extra cognitive load on the release champion leads to slower releases.
-Not only are releases slower and harder to action, with GitFlow we miss out on fixes on the working trunk until the release is finalized.
-We can mitigate this through _multiple_ pull requests, but that’s even more cognitive load.
+Not only are releases harder to action, with Git-flow we miss out on fixes on the working trunk until the release is finalized.
+We can mitigate this through _multiple_ pull requests, but that’s even _more_ cognitive load.

 ### The one trunk to rule them all
 Managing two trunks was starting to get impractical — why not get rid of one of them?